-The altar of pure gold signifieth the hearts of the pious, filled with the fragrances of spiritual desires: burning with the fire of continual love.
+THE altar of pure gold signifieth the hearts of the pious, filled with the fragrances of spiritual desires: burning with the fire of continual love.
 The Ark of the Covenant which was within the veil: denoteth the humanity of Christ.
-The urn of manna: the fullness of <his> divinity.
-The rod of Aaron: the inviolable power of his priest-hood.
+The urn of manna: the fullness of his divinity.
+The rod of Aaron: the inviolable power of his priesthood.
 The tablets of the covenant: that it is he which hath given the law.
-There was [also/likewise] a porch before the temple of twenty cubits in length, and ten cubits in breadth: having a door opposite the door of the temple from the east.
+The porch also before the temple of the house, twenty cubits was the length thereof, and ten cubits was the breadth thereof: having a door opposite the door of the temple from the east.
 This porch designateth the people of the holy Church, which preceded the time of the Lord's incarnation: neither yet continued empty of faith in his incarnation.
-For this door of the porch opposite the door of the temple, by the rising of the sun: is the faith of the people in Christ before <his coming>, the same as that of those which followed.
-But thou.
+For this door of the porch opposite the door of the temple, by the rising of the sun: is the faith of the people in Christ before his coming, the same as that of those which followed.
+But thou, O Lord, have mercy upon us.